chrismaltby/gb-studio-site/content/docs/scenes.md

 ## Adding Collision to a Scene
 Select the _Collision Tool_ from the _Editor Tools_.
 There are 6 collision types that can be added.

-**Solid** Collision stops colliding actors from entering the tile on any side.
+- **Solid** collision stops colliding actors from entering a tile on all sides.
-**Top/Bottom/Left/Right** collision stops colliding actors from entering the tile from that specific side.
-This is useful for one-way collision and semi-solid platforms.
+- **Top/Bottom/Left/Right** collision stops colliding actors from entering a tile from a specific side, useful for one-way collision and semi-solid platforms.

 Each tile can hold a maximum of 1 ladder and 3 collision sides.
 Adding 4 collision sides will replace the sides with a single solid block.
 Ladders will not replace existing collision when placed on top of other collision.

+**Warning:** Changing the background of a scene to a differently-sized background will remove all collisions from a scene.

 ## Colorizing a Scene
 Select the _Colorizer Tool_ from the _Editor Tools_.
 There are 6 palettes types that can be added to a scene with Color Mode enabled.
 Palettes can be adjusted in Settings.